Applying for CPT

 Requirements for Curricular Practical Training (CPT)

-• CPT must relate to your major and the experience must be part of your program of study.
+• CPT must be directly related to your major area of study and be an integral part of the school’s established curriculum.

 • You must have completed a minimum of 1 academic year in your degree program at the University of La Verne.